 A trellis can add charm and elegance to the yard, especially when you grow self-climbing plants.
 Place the trellis against your front home’s exterior wall, near the front door, or against the entrance fence.

-A wall of climbing roses or hydrangeas will have your guests swooning before you’ve shown them the rest of your front yard.
+A wall of climbing roses or hydrangeas will have your guests swooning before you show them the rest of your front yard.
 A trellis full of climbing ivy can also be an effective solution if you need privacy or a sound barrier.

 Obstacles and the Lay of the Land